Name

 Wartime Service

-He enlisted in Bedford and was given the Number 200847.
+He enlisted in Bedford and into the 5th Bedfordshire Regiment and later, probably in early 1917, was renumbered to 200847.
 He was killed in action in Palestine with the 5th Battalion of the Bedfords.

 The date of his death coincides with the Third Battle of Gaza when the 5th Bedfords attacked a Turkish position known as Sheik Hassan with much shelling and confused fighting.
 Sheik Hassan was an enclosure in the dunes parallel with the northern edge of Gaza.
 After capturing Tomb Spur, then Sheik Hassan, the Bedfords were subjected to heavy shelling.
 It had been intended that tanks would help, but they arrived late due to the soft sand.